dietmar-steiner/JMBDiscId/readme.txt

 I thank all of this people and organisations for having helped to make this project possible.

+A special thanks to Western Waves Community Radio, Bundoran, Ireland for sponsoring the project.

 At the moment there is 1 problem as I only have a windows environment.
 So I cannot test in either Unix.
 If anyone uses this software on an Unix system please let me know, so I can update